grafana/grafana-operator/docs/blog/v5-getting-started.md

 If you find any issues feel free to create one after reading through the existing once in v5 [labels](https://github.com/grafana/grafana-operator/labels/v5) to see all open issues.

-To give feedback you can also join us in the [Kubernetes Slack](https://slack.k8s.io/) in the [grafana-operator channel](https://kubernetes.slack.com/messages/grafana-operator/).
+To give feedback you can also join us in the [Grafana Slack](https://grafana.slack.com) in the [grafana-operator channel](https://grafana.slack.com/messages/grafana-operator/).

 And of course we are happy to receive PRs.